COVID-19 vaccines for children ages 5 years and older

 The COVID-19 vaccine given to children and teens has the same active ingredients as the vaccine given to adults.
 Dosage is based on the child's age on the day of vaccination.
 It is not based on the child's size or weight.

-- Children ages 5 to 17 years can receive 2 doses of the Pfizer-BioNTech vaccine or 2 doses of the Moderna vaccine.
+- Children age 5 to 11 years can receive 1 dose of the updated Pfizer-BioNTech vaccine or the updated Moderna vaccine.

 VACCINE MYTHS